 Nitrogen Oxides (NOx)

-The chemical formula of NO2 is one atom of nitrogen and two atoms of oxygen.
+The chemical formula of nitrogen dioxide is NO2: one nitrogen atom and two oxygen atoms.

 Where does nitrogen dioxide (NO2) come from?